 Ayurvedic Medicine: traditionally Ashwagandha was used to treat emaciation, enhance the reproductive organs, and to support arthritic and rheumatic inflammation.² The tender shoots were often eaten as a common vegetable in India.

 In Sanskrit, “Ashwa” meaning horse and “Gandha” meaning smell, paints us a picture for the pungent root odor we experience while working with this plant.2

 Ashwagandha is used to support a variety of inflammatory conditions including arthritis, respiratory disorders, nervous system imbalances, gynecological conditions, and impotency; it has shown support with insomnia, chronic constipation, hypoglycemia, and swollen glands.
-Ashwagandha provides a calming adaptogenic effect that is best suited for those with acute or chronic anxiety and nervousness.³
+Ashwagandha provides a calming adaptogenic effect that is best suited for those with mild anxiety and occasional nervousness.³